yuorb/CNIED/README.md

 This is a collaborative project for backing up, collecting, and displaying New Ithkuil example phrases and sentences.

+If you want to update and add content, please note the following conventions.

-Please use Markdown format (Click [here](https://theme-hope.vuejs.press/guide/markdown/) to learn about extended syntax) and refer to the following example format.
+* Use Markdown format (Click [here](https://theme-hope.vuejs.press/guide/markdown/) to learn about extended syntax) and refer to the following example format.

-It is best to use SVG format for images.
+* It is best to use SVG format for images.
 Please name the script image its relevant grammatical category **abbreviation + hyphen-minus + number**.

 The md files are located at /guide/, and image files at /.vuepress/public/image/.

-Please write two lines of code for each image, separated by one line.
+* Please write two lines of code for each image, separated by one line.
 This is to adapt to light/dark mode switching.

 ``` markdown
 ![](/assets/image/abbr-num.svg#light)

 ![](/assets/image/abbr-num.svg#dark) {.inverted}
 ```

+* `<abbr>...</abbr>` tags mark grammatical category abbreviations (except in glossing texts)

 Note that every commit triggers Github Action.